rrovetto/Orbital-Space-Ontology-Project/index.md

 <center><em>If you are interested in helping realize this project, please contact me.</em></center>
 <center>Open to partners & collaborative development.
 Interested persons or organizations should contact</center>

 In the meantime, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Become A Patron Here](https://www.patreon.com/user?u=6298778) so development can continue.
-(Has been independently pursued in author's own time.
-Based on publications below)
+(This has been independently pursued in author's own time, based on publications below)

 | Project Detail | Description |
 | -------------|:-------------|